The Intrinsic Riemannian Proximal Gradient Method for Convex Optimization: Proximal Gradient Inequalities

 the following inequality holds:

 \end{corollary} \begin{proof} The claim follows by setting $q = p$ in \cref{eq:hadamard-prox-grad-inequality-1}. \end{proof}

-In the following we provide a discussion on the function values' convergence rates of the Riemannian proximal point (RPP) algorithm, \cf \cite{FerreiraOliveira:2002:1}, and the Riemannian gradient descent (RGD) algorithm, \cf \cite{ZhangSra:2016:1}, on Hadamard manifolds following an approach exploiting the fundamental proximal gradient inequalities.
+In the following, we provide a discussion on the function values' convergence rates of the Riemannian proximal point (RPP) algorithm, \cf~\cite{FerreiraOliveira:2002:1}, and the Riemannian gradient descent (RGD) algorithm, \cf~\cite{ZhangSra:2016:1}, on Hadamard manifolds following an approach exploiting the fundamental proximal gradient inequalities.
 Both algorithms can be seen as special cases of \cref{algorithm:CRPG} with $g = 0$ and $h \neq 0$ for RPP, and $g \neq 0$ and $h = 0$ for RGD.
-We also outline how this approach provides known convergence rates for RPP and RGD, but not for \cref{algorithm:CRPG}, in contrast to the Euclidean case in \cite[Theorem~10.21]{Beck:2017:1}.
-We make the same assumptions and use the same notation as in \cref{thm:convex-convergence-rate}.
-Because \cref{eq:convex-sufficient-decrease-condition} is satisfied by either stepsize strategy, substituting $\lambda = \sequence{\lambda}{n}$, $p = p^\ast$, and $q = \sequence{p}{n}$ in the fundamental prox-grad inequality \cref{eq:hadamard-prox-grad-inequality-1} yields
+We also outline how this approach provides known convergence rates for RPP and RGD, but not for \cref{algorithm:CRPG}, in contrast to the Euclidean case in~\cite[Theorem~10.21]{Beck:2017:1}. \begin{theorem} Let $\cM$ be a Hadamard manifold, and let $R \coloneq \dist(p^\ast, \sequence{p}{0})$, with $p^\ast \in \cS$ a solution of the optimization problem in \cref{eq:splitting}.
+Denote with $\sequence{\Delta}{k}$ the optimal function gap at iteration $k \in \bbN$.
+Under the assumptions of \cref{thm:convex-convergence-rate}, the following hold. \begin{itemize} \item If $g = 0$,